Henrik Holm (actor)

 Henrik Holm (born 12 September 1995) is a Norwegian actor and model.
 He is best known for his portrayal of Even Bech Næsheim in the third and fourth seasons of the teen drama series, Skam.
 Holm also played a role in the television series Halvbroren (The Half-Brother) in 2013.

 Holm won the Gullruten Audience Award for his character, Even, along with co-star Tarjei Sandvik Moe's character Isak Valtersen.
 The Gullruten ceremony also awarded Best TV Moment of the Year to the Skam season 3 scene "O Helga Natt", in which Moe and Holm starred.

 Personal life

 Holm dated Instagram personality Lea Meyer from 2016 to 2020.

+In addition to his native Norwegian, Holm is fluent in English.